Ellena Perry

-Ellena Perry (born 12 April 1997, Welwyn Garden City) is an English rugby union player.
-She represents England women's national rugby union team internationally and plays for Gloucester-Hartpury Women domestically.
+Ellena Lucy Perry (born 12 April 1997, Welwyn Garden City) is an English born rugby union player.
+She represented England women's national rugby union team internationally from 2018 to 2020, however after waiting 5 years from her final England appearance she switched allegiance to qualify for Ireland.
+She plays for Gloucester-Hartpury domestically in England.

 Early and personal life

 Perry was born in Welwyn Garden City in 1997.
 Her mother Jan and father Paul used to take her to play at Hertford RFC from the age of 6.
 Perry attended The John Warner School and won the School Games in 2015 with the south east sevens rugby team.

 She completed A-levels in physical education, psychology, business studies and biology at Hartpury College before studying sports science at the University of Coventry.

 Club career

 Perry made her Saracens Women debut in 2015, a week after tuning 18 and was still 18 when she played in the 2016 Premiership final for Saracens.
-In 2019 Perry switched to Gloucester-Hartpury Women, just before the start of the 2019-20 Premier 15s season.
+In 2019 Perry switched to Gloucester-Hartpury, just before the start of the 2019-20 Premier 15s season.